DeanCo100/FooBar-WEB-Public/README.md

 # Welcome to FooBar (Server-Client Edition (This is the Web repo))

 ## About the project:
+This project is a social-network named FooBar, based on Facebook.
+This repository is the Web repository of the project.

 #### Notes:
 1. At the beginning, as the DB is local, there are no posts or users, so you need to create at least one to connect to FooBar.